-A Directed Studies course is an individualized delivery of an existing course found in the Catalog and is only offered in exceptional circumstances.
+A Directed Study course is an individualized delivery of an existing course found in the Catalog and is only offered in exceptional circumstances.
 Course outcomes and objectives for the DS course are the same as if the course was being taken in the normal, classroom delivery mode.
-Contact the Academic Affairs Office for the approval form prior to registering for the class.
+Contact the Registrar's office for the approval form prior to registering for the class.

 An Internship offers the student an opportunity to gain valuable experience by applying skills and concepts learned in the classroom to real, work-based problems.
 Other benefits include the ability to explore a career area, in-depth; and an opportunity to begin building a professional network.
 Most majors offer a course for which the student can register to earn credit for participation in an internship.
 Contact your academic advisor or the Career Services office to learn more about locating and applying for internships.

 All field experience (internships, student teaching, etc.) opportunities at Mount Mercy are governed by a discipline-specific accrediting body and/or by a specific department.
 All field experiences must be approved by Mount Mercy faculty.
 This will include, but is not limited to, pre-arranged expectations for students, faculty, and site supervisors.